-Dr. James Ford is Associate Professor in the Department of Geography and Canadian Institutes for Health Research Chair at McGill University, where he leads the Climate Change Adaptation Research Group.
+Prof. James Ford is the Priestley Chair in Climate Change Adaptation at the University of Leeds (UK).
 He holds a Ph.D in Geography from Guelph University.
 His work takes place at the interface between climate and society, and he is particularly interested in climate change vulnerability and adaptation.
 As part of TRAC3 he is particularly interested in developing novel approaches to tracking climate change adaptation at global and regional levels, examining the experience of adaptation in particular locations, and advancing approaches for adaptation monitoring and evaluation.
 Dr. Ford is currently Editor in Chief at the journal Regional Environmental Change.
 He leads empirical development at TRAC3.

 Dr. Jody Heymann

 Fielding School of Public Health at the University of California Los Angeles.